thecomputerguru/DayTime/README.md

-# tkTime
+# Daytimr

-Tk application that gives you the current date and time, as well as tomorrow's date and remaining time until next day.
+Daytime is a Tk application that gives you the current date and time, as well as tomorrow's date and remaining time until next day.